kdonnay/meltt/README.md

 # $ damage_tax: chr  "Vehicle Rollover" "Rear-End Collision" "Sideswipe Collision" "Vehicle Rollover" ...
 ```

-Each dataset contain variables regarding:
+Each dataset contain variables that code:

 - `date`: when the event occurred;
 - `enddate`: if the event occurred across more than one day, i.e. an "episode";